Imaging After Thyroid Cancer Treatment May Not Bolster Outcomes

 More imaging after thyroid cancer treatment identifies recurrence, but it does not always improve survival, a new study suggests.

-Researchers from the University of Michigan Comprehensive Cancer Center looked at 28,220 patients diagnosed with differentiated thyroid cancer, using the Surveillance, Epidemiology and End Results-Medicare linked database.
+Researchers from the University of Michigan Rogel Cancer Center looked at 28,220 patients diagnosed with differentiated thyroid cancer, using the Surveillance, Epidemiology and End Results-Medicare linked database.

 They used insurance claims data to track ultrasounds, PET scans and radioiodine scans in patients diagnosed with thyroid cancer from 1998 to 2011.
 These scans would be done to monitor for signs of cancer returning.